A woman wearing a tan coat, carrying shopping bags walks through a mall.

 Before you click, look closely at the link in the message to see if it's really the shipper's website.

 If it's in an email, hover over the URL and make sure the link is really from the site it says it's from.
-UPS, FedEx and the UU.S.
-Postal Inspection Service provide tips on their websites for how to avoid these types of scams.
+UPSFedEx and the U.S. Postal Inspection Service provide tips on their websites for how to avoid these types of scams.
 UPS also shows examples of fraudulent emails and text messages (PDF).

 Package Theft

 But wait.
 Let's say your package does get delivered.
 Even if it's on your porch, that doesn't guarantee you'll receive it.
-An estimated 79% of consumers experienced package theft from "porch pirates" last year, according to a study by SafeWise, a home security consultant.
+Package theft from "porch pirates" may mean you don't receive your item.

 Consider these steps to protect your online purchases: